openedx/docs.openedx.org/source/educators/migration_wip/6_set_up_course/studio_add_course_information/creating_about_page.rst

    .. note::
     This process applies to courses on the edX Edge site.
-If your course will run on edx.org, see :ref:`Pub Creating and Announcing a Course <Pub Creating and Announcing a Course>`.
+If your course will run on edx.org, see `Pub Creating and Announcing a Course`_.

 The course About page, sometimes called the course summary page, provides information about your course to learners.
 Learners can see the About page